 - Geological Curators’ Group

-The Geological Curators’ Group will extend the partnership to local museums and other organisations holding type fossils.
+The Geological Curators’ Group extended the partnership to local museums and other organisations holding type fossils.

-It will also include the ability to store and download other data types, as diverse as X-ray images, and links to or scans of original papers.
+It also includes the ability to store and download other data types, as diverse as X-ray images and links to scans of original papers.

 Get in touch